HelenaSabel/FS-Validator/README.md

 # FS-Validator
-Software to process a feature structure declaration to constrict a feature library or its feature structures’ application.
+Software to process a feature structure declaration to constrict a specific feature library or whatever feature structures’ application that is dependent of it.

 First stage: XSLT solution to create Schematron file.